TheNotary/ruby-gems/body.md

 So let's get started making our lives better by packaging up some code.

-## Follow along and build a gem

-Let's build a ruby library...
-What should we build?
+# Section 2 - Build Pseudo Complex large_app

+## The Formation of Our Software

+Before we get started building a gem, let's suppose that we have some code in an actual large application that needs to be extracted out into a gem.
+Better than supposing, let's build a mock large application right now.
+And in doing so, we'll add some ruby logic that will later be extracted into a gem.

+> What should that logic be?

-Well... what if we had to encrypt and decrypt a string from an important rails app we're building?
+Well... **what if** we had to encrypt and decrypt a string from within an important web app?
 And we expect to be using this same crypto algo in all our other rails apps.
 This is the perfect place to use a gem.

-Typically when we build a gem, we do so by first just writing the code directly in an existing app, and then we 'extract' the functionality into its own gem because late in the game we realized how re-usable this code was.
+This is a fairly typical workflow for a gem's creation; we do this by first stumbling upon code that exists in a large app and then we decide to 'extract' the functionality into its own gem because late in the game we realized how re-usable this code was, or who atomically complex it has become.

+> Does anyone know how a star is formed?

+*Wait to see if it's remotely applicable*

+Wait, gems don't form like stars, but rails apps do!
+All this stuff, these space particles, mostly hydrogen, just kinda drifted in -- gravitated towards this central, monolithic body.
+And after a certain point, things started to get hot.
+Things got out of hand!
+There was too much friction, too much stuff, and things are on the verge of igniting in a blaze of nuclear fusion -- this is the kind of fire that won't go out in our god damn lifetimes.
+It's on its way to becoming a fixture of the universe.
+Once a star reaches that point, it's completely out of our control.
+That's what a feature-rich rails application is: A mass of particles on the verge of nuclear detonation.

 That said, lets begin by first creating a fake rails app that needs this functionality.

-#### Build a Sample rails app

-##### Start the rails app
+## Rails App, Square 1

 First, everyone should just clone my repo with the following command: